-I wore a top in a deep shade of orange (persimmon, actually, one of my “pop” colors as a Deep Dominant Color Category) on a class field trip recently.
+I wore a top in a deep shade of orange (persimmon, actually, one of my “pop” colors as a Deep Color Code) on a class field trip recently.
 As I checked in at the school office, one of the staff remarked, “Wow, I love that color.
 Not many people can pull off orange.”
 It reminded me that, yes…

 I look good in any color.